 - 2 medium onions, quartered and sliced

-- 4 medium potatoes, peeled and finely diced (see Variation)
+- 4 medium potatoes (any variety), peeled and finely diced (see Variation)

-- 1 large celery stalk, sliced on the diagonal or cut into thick matchsticks
+- 1 large celery stalk, cut into thick matchsticks

 - 1 cup peeled, diced daikon radish, white turnip, or parsnip